AP071216/mp1/README.md

     - git config --list
 2. Throughout my work on the project, I regularly committed my work to github using the following commands
     - git add .
-    - git commit -m "Helpful and consise message regarding what had been changed"
+    - git commit -m "Consise message detailing what was changed"
 3. After several commits were made, I then pushed my work to Github using:
     - git push